MartsyniukOlena/chance-game/README.md

 ## Features Left to Implement

-- a user can enter their name;
+- users can enter their names;
-- to display a user name instead of "you";
+- to display users' names instead of "you";
 - to play with a real player;
 - navigate through the game with a keyboard.